 Information included within this note is based on the certification provided by consulting actuary, Cavanaugh Macdonald Consulting, LLC.

-A stand-alone audited financial report is issued for the Plans and can be obtained at www.pers.ms.gov.
+A stand-alone audited financial report is issued for the Plans and is available at www.pers.ms.gov.

 Disclosures under GASB Statement No. 68